 George Soros is a best-selling author.
-His fourteen books offer insights into how he approaches investing and business and share his perspectives on politics, economics, globalization, philanthropy, and open societies.
+His 15 books offer insights into how he approaches investing and business and share his perspectives on politics, economics, globalization, philanthropy, and open societies.

 Written in 1998, Soros analyzes an earlier global financial crisis and demonstrates how faulty theoretical assumptions combined with human behavior had led to the turmoil.
 He suggests remedies to the meltdown, based on his years of experience as a financier and philanthropist.

 Soros on Soros: Staying Ahead of the CurveFinancial guru George Soros is one of the most colorful and intriguing figures in the financial world today.
 Now in Soros on Soros, readers are given their most intimate and revealing look yet into the life and mind of the one BusinessWeek dubbed, "The Man Who Moves Markets."